 Dryad noted the similarity with the GrandeTema incident in December 2018 when four stowaways were discovered on board the roro vessel.
 The vessel had sailed from Lagos, Nigeria, where it was believed the four stowaways had boarded.

 When discovered, the stowaways were confined to a cabin by the crew but escaped and armed themselves with iron bars.
-The vessel was in the Thames Estuary at the time and it is believed that the stowaways’ aim was to force the crew to move the vessel closer to the river bank and swim ashore.
+The vessel was in the Thames Estuary at the time.